Jbarbss/JB-Personal-Portfolio/README.md

 This personal protfolio will be able to show off my work and progress throughout my course.
-The html and css pages follow best practices for file structure and nameing conventions as well ad indentations and comments.
-I have included my full name, a recent photo and links to sections in my page.
+The html and css pages follow best practices for file structure and nameing conventions as well ad indentations and I have included my full name, a recent photo and links to sections in my page.
 If you click on the links, the page wil scroll to that section.
 In the protfolio section, I have added 2 projects i have worked on so far, with the first application image larger than the other.
 If you click on the application, it will open in a new tab.